 Free plan: Yes

-Support: Phone and email
+Support: Phone & email

-Best for e-commerce businesses
+Best for

-Pros + The ease of setting up and the ability to see results against the campaigns
++ The ease of setting up and the ability to see results against the campaigns

-+ Ability to create and import user-generated content into emails for aesthetically pleasing designs.
++ Ability to create and import user-generated content into emails for aesthetically pleasing designs

 + Good customer support

-Cons - Very few drag-and-drop options in templates
+- Very few drag-and-drop options in templates

 - The workflow editor can be simpler and easier to understand

-Integrations Shopify, Okendo
+Shopify, Okendo

-Pricing Model Email and SMS: $60 per month
+Email and SMS: $60 per month

 Email: $45 per month